 We’ll make sure your information is accurate, up to date and complete.
-We’ll record information that’s relevant to us or to a decision we make.
+We’ll record relevant information to us or a decision we make.

 When do our staff use your information?